CESNET/GPUJPEG/README.md

 If you want to specify output image color space and/or subsampling factor, you can use following two parameters.
-You can specify them though the param structure befor passing it to `gpujpeg_decoder_init`.
+You can specify them though the param structure before passing it to `gpujpeg_decoder_init`.
 But if you postpone this initialization process to the first image, you have no other option than specify them in this way: